iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ;; evaluating a simple type like a number returns the value 99 s4m> 99
+  ; evaluating a simple type like a number returns the value 99 s4m> 99

   (define foo 99)
   s4m> 99

-  ;; evaluating a variable returns the value bound to the variable foo s4m> 99
+  ; evaluating a variable returns the value bound to the variable foo s4m> 99

 Once a variable has been created, we can assign a new value to it with the **set!** function.
-Naming functions with side-effects with a trailing exclamation mark is a common Scheme idiom.
+It's a common Scheme convention to name functions with side-effects with a trailing exclamation mark.
-In S7, set! also returns the value set.
+In s7, set! also returns the value set.
 We can only set a variable that has already been defined.
-In S7 (but not all Schemes), we can also set a new value by just redefining.
+In s7 (but not all Schemes), we can also set a new value on an existing variable by just redefining.

 .. code:: scm